My Approach

 Practice Tests: Timed or Untimed?

 Most weeks, practice tests don’t need to be completed all in one sitting.
 They can be split up, taking each section on a different day or time.
-Often, students will take each section timed, but sometimes we may experiment with taking practice tests untimed so as to have an opportunity to think through each question, before going back to timed.
+Usually, students will take each section timed, but sometimes we may experiment with taking practice tests untimed so as to have an opportunity to think through each question, before going back to timed.

 Homework Commitment